 Website Address for this Policy

-1.1 When the user of a University device changes, the data stored on the device must be cleaned.
+1.1 When the responsible party for a University device changes, the data stored on the device must be cleaned.
 Users must initiate the data cleaning process, as appropriate for each case listed below:

 1.1.1 For a “Device Transfer” (the responsibility and possession of a device is being transferred from one department, business unit, administrative area, or individual to another), the user of the device must contact the iTech Help Desk and arrange to have the device cleaned and reimaged.